rendy-faqot/regex_tutorial/README.md

 ==============

 Regex tutorial for extracting information from text.
-This source coded in Java Programming.
+This sample code write in Java Programming.
+Contact: rendy.faqot@gmail.com